The early life and career of Mahatma Gandhi

 Gandhi was born on the 2nd of October, 1869, in the city of Porbandar, in present-day Gujarat, and was named Mohandas Gandhi.

-He came from a Hindu family and his father served as the dewan, or chief minister, of several small princely states.
+He came from a Hindu family and his father, Karamchand Gandhi, served as the dewan, or chief minister, of the regions of Porbandar, and later Rajkot.

 In 1883, at the age of thirteen, Gandhi married 14-year-old Kasturba Makhanji, a young girl who had been selected for him by his parents.